Twig6943/Maxima/README.md

 ## A free and open-source replacement for the EA Desktop Launcher
 ![Logo](images/1500x500.jpg)

-Maxima is an open-source replacement for the EA Desktop/Origin game launcher, running natively on Linux and Windows, with MacOS support in progress.

 > [!WARNING]
 > Maxima is in beta.
 Parts of it may not be fully stable, and we're actively fixing bugs and adding features.
-Please create an issue if you notice strange behavior.
+Please create an [issue](https://github.com/ArmchairDevelopers/Maxima/issues) if you notice strange behavior.

+Maxima is an open-source replacement for the EA Desktop/Origin game launcher, running natively on Linux and Windows, with MacOS support in progress.

 Maxima itself is a library (`maxima-lib`), with povided CLI (`maxima-cli`), TUI (`maxima-tui`), and GUI (`maxima-ui`) frontends.
 Other launchers compatible with Maxima's license may implement it as a backend.
 It's used by our sister project, [KYBER](https://uplink.kyber.gg/news/features-overview).